Categorical localization for the coherent-constructible correspondence

 Let $Z$ be a real analytic manifold.
 We denote by $\lSh(Z)$ the dg category of complexes of sheaves of $\bC$-vector spaces on $Z$ whose cohomology sheaves are quasi-$\bR$-constructible in the sense of \cite{FLTZ} (weakly constructible in the sense of \cite{KS}, large constructible in the sense of \cite{nadler2016wrapped}).
 Let $\cSh(Z) \subset \lSh(Z)$ be the full dg subcategory consisting of $\bR$-constructible complexes.
 In what follows, we consider only (quasi-) $\bR$-constructible sheaves and simply write (quasi-) constructible.

-First we recall the definition of microsupports of sheaves (see Kashiwara-Schapira~\cite[Section~5.1]{KS}).
-Although the treatment of \cite{KS} is limited to bounded complexes, we can obtain a similar result for unbounded complexes by using \cite{Sp}.
+First we recall the definition of microsupports of sheaves (see Kashiwara--Schapira \cite[Section~5.1]{KS}).
+Although the treatment of \cite{KS} is limited to bounded complexes, we can obtain similar results for unbounded complexes by using \cite{Sp}.
 See, for example, \cite{Sch}.

 \begin{definition} Take a point $z \in Z$.
 Let $f$ be a real analytic function defined in a neighborhood of $z$ satisfying $f(z)=0$.
-Recall the local cohomology was defined as
+Recall that the local cohomology was defined as

 where $B \subset Z$ is a sufficiently small open ball centered at $z$.